Taylor Dispersion in Sedimentation of an Axisymmetric Brownian Particle with Centre Offset: Sedimentation and Dispersion

 (see also \citet{brenner1979taylor} and \citet{dill1983general}). \Cref{fig:Probability} illustrates the distribution.
-The orientational distribution of a sedimenting particle in steady state is the same as the equilibrium distribution of a particle the hydrodynamic center of which is fixed in space.
+The orientational distribution of a sedimenting particle in a steady-state is the same as the equilibrium distribution of a particle whose hydrodynamic centre is fixed in space.
 Due to the rotational symmetry about the $\hat{\bm{g}}$ direction, the steady-state orientation distribution is independent of $\phi$.
-When the hydrodynamic center coincides with the force center ($l_{\mathrm{c}}=0$), $\alpha$ becomes equal to zero, and Eq.~\eqref{ss} reduces to the uniform distribution $\psi_\mathrm{ss}(\theta,\phi) = 1/4\pi$ \citep{frankel1991approach}, which represents a uniform distribution over a unit spherical surface.
+When the hydrodynamic centre coincides with the force centre ($l_{\mathrm{c}}=0$), $\alpha$ becomes equal to zero, and Eq.~\eqref{ss} reduces to the uniform distribution $\psi_\mathrm{ss}(\theta,\phi) = 1/(4\pi)$ \citep{frankel1991approach}, which represents a uniform distribution over a unit spherical surface.

-Using the steady-state distribution $\psi_\mathrm{ss}$, the original equation~\eqref{sp} can be solved via the Green's function $\mathcal{G}$, determined through an eigenfunction expansion \citep{dill1983general,10.1063/1.450305,pagitsas1986multiple}:
+Using the steady-state distribution $\psi_\mathrm{ss}$, the original equation~\eqref{sp} can be solved via the Green's function $\mathcal{G}$, determined through an eigenfunction expansion: